-There is one obvious difference between the PL rules and both the current and previous versions of the FIPJP rules.
-Traditionally, a team was given three attempts to throw the jack before turning it over to the other team to throw.
-The current (2016) FIPJP rules allow a team only ONE throw of the jack before turning it over to the other team, which then manually places the jack on the ground.
-Petanque Libre takes the best from both the old and new rules— PL allows a team the traditional THREE attempts to throw the jack before turning it over to the other team, which then manually places the jack on the ground.
+Note that the current (2016) FIPJP rules allow a team only ONE attempt to throw the jack before turning it over to the other team, which then manually places the jack.
+Petanque Libre allows a team the traditional THREE attempts to throw the jack before turning it over to the other team, which then manually places the jack on the ground.

 When there is a big event at the Demeester Bandshell, parking can be limited in the Concert Place parking lot closest to our playing area.
 When that happens, a good alternative is the Picnic Place parking area.
 See the area marked ALTERNATE PARKING on the map.